mko-x/katoolin/README.md

 # Quickstart
 ## Python
+The installer will try to setup python if not found, you should ensure it succeeds.
 Ensure you have Python 2.x installed as this tool is written in Python. ([python.org/downloads](https://www.python.org/downloads/))
-The installer will try to setup python if not found, you should ensure it succeeds.

 ## Install
-Execute this in CLI/Terminal to install and run katoolin
+Execute this in CLI/Terminal to install and run katoolin in few lines
 ```bash
 mkdir ~/_katemp && cd ~/_katemp && \
 wget https://git.io/fhxF5 -O katoolin.zip && unzip katoolin.zip && sudo ./install.sh && \